Jimmie Johnson: Records and milestones

 Johnson won a Cup Series race at every track on the 2020 schedule except at Chicagoland Speedway (where he won his first NASCAR race, in the Busch Series), Kentucky Speedway, Watkins Glen International, The Roval at Charlotte Motor Speedway, and the Daytona International Speedway Road Course.

 Up until 2019, Johnson was the only driver to have qualified for the NASCAR Cup Series playoffs every single year since its inception in 2004.
-He also holds the record for the most consecutive and total playoff appearances, with 15.
+He also holds the record for the most consecutive playoff appearances, with 15.

 Soccer

 On January 11, 2022, Johnson announced Charlotte FC's first ever MLS draft pick, and the first overall draft pick of the 2022 MLS SuperDraft, when Charlotte drafted Ben Bender out of the University of Maryland, College Park.

 In popular culture

 Film and television appearances

 Johnson appeared as a moonshine runner along with Ryan Newman in the opening scene of the 2004 NASCAR 3D: The IMAX Experience.

 Johnson made an appearance as himself in the 2005 film Herbie: Fully Loaded, commenting on Herbie's sunroof as unusual for a stock car to have, and his car is also briefly seen from Herbie's POV.

 Johnson starred in an episode of the television series Las Vegas in 2005.

 Johnson starred in an episode of the HBO reality television series 24/7, titled "Jimmie Johnson: Race to Daytona".
 Cameras followed him from January 2010 to the 52nd Daytona 500 held on February 14, 2010.

 In 2012, Johnson was featured in a NASCAR segment of Top Gear along with NASCAR drivers Jeff Gordon, Juan Pablo Montoya, and Kyle Petty.